JoyangAR/Wbot-Manager/README.md

 ## Key Features

-- **Pretty Basic Stuff:** Manage your bot's `bot.config` like a boss with Section Names and Section Groups.
+- **Pretty Basic Stuff:** Manage your bot's `bot.json` like a boss with Section Names and Section Groups.
 Nothing too fancy – just the essentials.

 ## Getting Started